The ekphrasis Collection

 Long overlooked in Proust’s posthumously published writings, Chardin and Rembrandt, written when he was only twenty-four years old, not only reemphasizes the importance of visual art to his development, but contains the seeds of his later work.

 There are many myths about the artist Edgar Degas—from Degas the misanthrope to Degas the deviant, to Degas the obsessive.
 But there is no single text that better stokes the fire than Degas and His Model, a short memoir published by Alice Michel, who purportedly modeled for Degas.

 Pissing Figures 1280-2014

-by Jean-Paul Lebensztejn
+by Jean-Claude Lebensztejn

 Jean-Claude Lebensztejn’s history of the urinating figure in art is at once a scholarly inquiry into an important visual motif, and a ribald statement on transgression and limits in works of art in general.
 Lebensztejn is one of France’s best-kept secrets.
 A world-class art historian who has lectured and taught at major universities in the United States, his work has remained almost entirely in French, his American audience limited to a small but dedicated group of cognoscenti.

 by Rainer Maria Rilke

 Never before translated into English, Rainer Maria Rilke’s fascinating Letters to a Young Painter, written toward the end of his life between 1920 and 1926, is a surprising companion to his infamous Letters to a Young Poet, earlier correspondence from 1902 to 1908.
 While the latter has become a global phenomenon, with millions of copies sold in many different languages, the present volume has been largely overlooked.